r00tmebaby/r00tmebaby/README.md

 <hr>

-- 🔭 I’m currently working A Business Documentation and Client Management System which is my Bsc in Computer Science final year project.
+- 🔭 I’m currently working A Business Documentation and Client Management System which is my Bsc final year project.
 - 🌱 I’m currently learning and working with Fast API and SQLAlchemy
 - 👯 I’m looking to collaborate on any web project
 - 💬 Ask me about anything related to web programming.
 I will be more than happy to share my knowlidge